 Tim founded Apollo Theatre Company in 2010 upon graduating from the Guildford School of Acting and directed our debut production of Harold Pinter’s The Dumb Waiter, followed by our UK tours of Dennis Potter's Blue Remembered Hills, the 75th Anniversary tour of Thornton Wilder's Our Town, Keep the Homes Fires Burning,Carrie's War,and most recently Round the Horne: The 50th Anniversary Tour.

-Tim has also directed Me, As a Penguin for the Guildford Fringe Theatre Company, a workshop of a new play called Nailing Custard to the Wall, and Apollo's original show about Alan Turing,The Code Breaker for the Guildford Fringe Festival and Guildford Book Festival.
+Tim has also directed Me, As a Penguin for the Guildford Fringe Theatre Company and Apollo's original show about Alan Turing,The Code Breaker for the Guildford Fringe Festival and Guildford Book Festival.

 As an actor Tim most recently played the role of Billy in Carrie's War and also appeared as Wally Webb in Apollo's production of Our Town.